Mortgage Recast Calculator: How to lower Mortgage Payment, Reamortize Calculator

 Good for Reducing Interest Rate?NoYes

-If your goal is to lower your monthly payment and you have a lump sum available, a recast mortgage may be a simpler and more cost-effective solution.
+If your goal is to reduce your monthly payment and you have a lump sum amount, then the restructured mortgage may be a simple and more cost-effective solution.

 How to Recast Your Mortgage Step-by-Step